-Open shelves in the kitchen are a beautiful way to combine design and function – but open shelves don’t have to be made of wood!
+Open shelves in the kitchen are a beautiful way to combine design, function, and display – but open shelves don’t have to be made of wood!
 There are lots of way to get this look in your home!
 Let’s take a peek, shall we?

 Floating Kitchen Shelves

 Floating kitchen shelves are the most common open shelving we see in kitchens.
 We love them when done with beautiful materials and hidden brackets.

 Not only are floating shelves great for storage in the kitchen, but they also display your favorite curated goods for all to see.

 One of my favorite tiles to use in combination with a floating wood shelf is Cle tile.
 The design below is by Anthony D’Argenzio of Zio & Sons and This Old Hudson (where you can actually stay!!), who has an absolutely stun.ning line with Cle.
 Check it out here, it makes for a show stopping backsplash, floor, or really anywhere you can think to use tile.

 Design tip: If you’re wondering how high to place floating kitchen shelves, I typically like to place the first shelf about 18″ from the countertop.
 And if doing a 2nd shelf, I match the height of the bottom of the hood surround (typically 32″ from the countertop).
 Check out this open kitchen shelving guide for even more design tips!

 What better backsplash than a marble slab turned shelf?
 The natural material is the perfect wall treatment and floating kitchen shelf combo.
 Using the existing material allows for a clean sight line, eliminating a break between the countertop and backsplash.
 It feels timeless, yet modern in all the right ways.

 Backsplash can be a toughie to nail down: something timeless, yet interesting, and functional.
 I think this is the perfect solution!